fbpx

 Florence is the southern end of the northern Oregon coast and offers something for everyone.
 Florence has one of the best beaches for horse back riding, and dunes you can ride four wheelers or dirt bikes on.

 Rental locations for bikes and four wheelers can also be found, so you do not need to bring your own.
-The Oregon Dunes National Recreation Area, which stretches from Florence to Coos Bay, offers guided and non-guided four-wheeler experiences.
+The Oregon Dunes National Recreation Area, which stretches from Florence to Coos Bay, is open to guided and non-guided four-wheeler experiences.
+Torex ATV Rentals offers rentals that you can drive right onto the OHV accessible areas of the sand.

 Another Florence adventure is Sea Lion caves, the most popular spot to see sea lions on the northern Oregon coast.
 Here, you’ll take an elevator to the cave where the sea lions lounge about, and bellow loudly.